CertainUser/Machine-Learning/Image-Classification/README.md

 - Clone this folder or the entire repository

 - Consider downloading mentioned dataset and putting it in this directory.
 Rename it as "intel_image_dataset".
-Dataset directory tree should look like this:
+Directory tree should look like this:
 ```
 ...
   ├── ...
   └── Image-Classification
-      ├── (other project files)
+      ├── other project files
       └── intel_image_dataset
           ├── seg_pred
           ├── seg_test